E2-M4RK/e2-m4rk/README.md

 # 👋 Hi, I'm Mark Joseph Dela Torre!

 🎓 Student | 💻 Junior Developer | 🎨 Designer | 🎬 Video Editor
 ---
 - 📚 Studying ** Bachelor of Science in Information Technology ** at **Polytechnic University of the Philippines – Sto.
 Tomas Campus**
 - 💻 Passionate about **developing web applications** that solve real-life problems
 - 🛡️ Interested in **Cybersecurity** and exploring a bit of **AI**
 - 🎯 Enjoying **Full-Stack Development**, **UI design** (Bento, MVC), and **Mobile App Development**
-- 🛠️ Fan of **Git** and building with **WordPress**
-- 🌐 Currently learning and exploring more about:
-  - HTML, CSS, JavaScript, React, SQL, PHP, Python, Java, C/C++/C#, and more!
-  - Tech tools like Postman, XAMPP, Figma, Cisco Packet Tracer, Canva, Photoshop, Lucidchart

 ## 🛠️ Tech Stack